Williamsburg and Goshen MA Public Insurance Adjusters

 Global Patriot Adjusters is a company built to complete the single goal of making sure every dollar deserved to clients from an insurance claim, is given to them.
 We maintain the best reputation in the public insurance adjuster business because we take every claim for every client as a project with personal ownership and accountability.

-Please call Marc Lancaric at 508-280-6499 with any questions about our Massachusetts public insurance adjusting services.
+Please call Marc Lancaric at 508-280-6499 with any questions about our Williamsburg, Massachusetts public insurance adjusting services.

-Specializing in winter storm, ice dam, water and wind damage, and business interruption insurance claims.
+Specializing in wind, fire, structural, flood, and business interruption insurance claims.
 We can help!

 For a FREE CLAIMS EVALUATION for your home, condominium, or business, please describe your insurance claim situation when contacting us.